Full Barbarian Class Guide for 5e

 So right off the bat, this looks pretty amazing.
 The most prominent piece of this is that you get to add extra damage to your strength-based melee-weapon attacks.
 This does include natural weapons as well, so if you’re clawed or horned, you have that to look forward to as well.

-That being said, damage isn’t the only bonus we receive.
+Damage isn’t the only bonus we receive.
 We also get resistance from the physical damage types.
 That means we’ll be taking half damage from just about any weapon that does manage to hit us.
-We really only have to worry about spells (and some barbarians can even mostly ignore those).

 Then, we have advantage on our strength checks and saving throws.
 This is huge and supports our ability to grapple and restrain enemies while making it virtually impossible for them to do the same to us.
-You can also use it for the tropey scene where a muscle-bound warrior fuels their anger to effortlessly break out of chains or some other related strength check outside of combat.

-These benefits aren’t everlasting, though, and they don’t come without a few limitations.
-First, rage only lasts for a minute.
+Rage only lasts for a minute.
 It ends if we are knocked unconscious or if we choose to end it using a bonus action.
 It also ends if we end our turn without attacking a hostile creature or if we end our turn without taking damage since our last turn.

 On top of the basics, we can’t rage while wearing heavy armor.
 We also can’t cast spells or concentrate on them while raging.
-These aren’t bad at all; it just means we’re focused on mobility and making weapon attacks.
-Aside from smites and spells like Booming Blade, there aren’t many we would want to cast during a rage anyway.

 Lastly, we do have a limited pool of rage to draw on.
 As noted in the table above, we can enter a rage a set number of times each day, and we must take a long rest before we regain those uses.